-Use my FREE chart of problem-solving models (download on my Library Resources page) to choose a model most suited to grade level, subject, and assignment, then give students an infographic of the chosen one to make the process clear and understandable.
-I use only 2 simple problem-solving models for 6th graders and scaffold the planning process throughout the school year.
-During 7th & 8th grades I present new models, so before they leave our campus, students have learned how to use a variety of models.
+Download my FREE chart of problem-solving models to choose a model most suited to grade level, subject, and assignment.
+To make the process clear and understandable, give students an infographic of the model.
+I use just 2 simple problem-solving models for 6th graders and scaffold the planning process throughout the school year.
+During 7th & 8th grades I present more models, so before they leave our campus, students have learned how to use a variety of problem solving processes.

 Teachers rarely include planning as part of a research assignment—students have a single topic, gather the same information, and regurgitate the same product.
 We can change that by showing teachers quick planning strategies to incorporate into a library visit.
 Simple brainstorming with Post-It® Notes, a Thinking Map Circle©, or a KWL chart stimulates students to think in terms of problem-solving and are quick & easy ways to begin a project.

 Use a graphic organizer to help students formulate questions for research.
-Questions help students sift through resources for specific information, and because they require analysis and decision-making, they also lead to a problem-solving mindset.
+Questions also help students sift through resources for specific information, and because they require analysis and decision-making, they form that problem-solving mindset.
 Here are 4 graphic organizers I’ve used to generate questions:

 - my own 6-Question Topic Planner (at right)